Most people know that hydration is important. Unfortunately, most people also think about hydration incorrectly.

 “Chug more water” recommendations also create issues for people on low-carb diets, whole foods diets, and fasting regimens.
 These health-conscious folks tend to over-consume water while neglecting another pillar of hydration: sodium.

 When people dial in their electrolytes, they feel better almost immediately: better energy, mental function, sleep, athletic performance, and more.
-I’ll cover each of these benefits in greater detail soon.
 First, let’s cover the basics.

 The Right Way to View Hydration

 We don’t have such an elegant system for electrolyte intake.
-We have to rely on dietary choices for these crucial minerals.
-Yes, we do crave salty things—and this helps us consume enough sodium to get by—but as for what’s optimal, our sodium craving isn’t quite as powerful or finely tuned as thirst.
+Yes, we do crave salty things — and this helps us consume enough sodium to get by — but as for what’s optimal, our sodium craving isn’t quite as powerful or finely tuned as thirst.

 And electrolytes (sodium in particular) are essential for hydration.
-Don’t just take my word for it, though—let’s unpack the science behind why this is true.
+Let’s unpack the science behind why this is true.

 What is Fluid Balance and How Does it Work?